 A naturalization ceremony is a festive event held for the people who have obtained citizenship in the Netherlands.
 It is celebrated every year on December 15th and newcomers receive a special declaration stating that they have become Dutch citizens.
 Attending the naturalization ceremony in the Netherlands is the final step in acquiring Dutch nationality.
 Our immigration lawyer in the Netherlands is able to offer you details about the naturalization ceremony.

 This festive event is organized by the municipality where you reside and attending the ceremony is compulsory for every individual who wants to become a Dutch citizen.
 If your child was 16 years or older at the time you submitted the naturalization application, then he/she also has to attend the ceremony.
 During the naturalization ceremony in the Netherlands you take a declaration of solidarity and accept that the laws of the Dutch Kingdom also apply to you.
 You cannot obtain Dutch citizenship unless you make the declaration of solidarity.
 An invitation to the next ceremony will be handed to you if you cannot attend the first one.
 If you fail to participate at a naturalization ceremony within 1 year following the decision, you have to submit another naturalization application.

-Don`t hesitate to contact our experts in immigration in the Netherlands who can tell you how to prepare for the naturalization ceremony.
+Don`t hesitate to contact our experts in immigration in the Netherlands who can tell you how to prepare for the naturalization ceremony in 2023.

 Contact our Dutch immigration lawyers for more details on investing in this country, obtaining residence permits, and acquiring Netherlands citizenship by investment or obtaining Dutch citizenship through other ways.